What’s the old saying, “Mother knows best”?

 Remember, Korea was once an entire country and families have been separated for decades.
 That means many are dying that have not seen their loved ones since WWII began.

 My heart breaks, because my mother has been back to South Korea . . . . only twice since coming to America, and therefore everything has a lot to do with her attitude.
-It was another major sacrifice she made for her freedom . . . . “greener grass”, only to be shunned, treated like a second class citizen at home and in public, broke barriers for other “orientals” to work . . . . to work in a factory for decades.
+It was another major sacrifice she made for her freedom . . . . “greener grass”, only to be shunned, treated like a second class citizen at home and in public, broke barriers for other “orientals” to work . . . . and work in a factory for decades.

 So when was there time to take a vacation?
 Leave her family SHE supported financially, because she worked so FAST . . . . to go back to Korea?
 Vacations were only two weeks and designated by the factory.